Customize Consent Preferences

 3. Define the communication strategy

-For example, if you receive feedback from the end user about a feature, you need the approval of the client before starting work on it.
+For example, if you receive feedback from the end user about a feature, you need the client’s approval before starting work on it.
 During the stakeholder analysis, you need to clearly define where you need the client’s buy-in and attention, when to communicate, and how to communicate.

 Here is the communication template: